 Jennifer Gill – Professor of Applied Ecology

-I love my job and I feel incredibly privileged to live in a time and place when it is possible for me to be an academic – there are too many parts of the world in which it is still not be possible for women to have these roles.
+I love my job and I feel incredibly privileged to live in a time and place when it is possible for me to be an academic – there are too many parts of the world in which it is still not possible for women to have these roles.
 What makes my job such a privilege is the students and colleagues with whom I get to work.
 For me, collaboration is the key to success.
 Being able to bounce ideas around and hear a wide range of views and perspectives is incredibly exciting, and this needs a working atmosphere in which everyone feels comfortable contributing their ideas.
 I was extremely fortunate to have two wonderful PhD supervisors who always created just such an atmosphere, never took themselves too seriously and always emphasised the fun in science, and I have always tried to follow their excellent example.
 I like to think that laughter fuels good science as well as making work fun (maybe I’ll think of a way to test that theory one day).